the-future-society/Project-AIMS-AI-against-Modern-Slavery/📔 Model for multi-class and multi-label classification for core metrics/Sub-project: Multi-label classification for the MSA Whistleblower Mechanism Metric/README.md

 # Sub-project: Multi-label classification for the MSA Whistleblower Mechanism Metric

 For this exercise, please develop a solution for the MSA Whistleblower Mechanism Metric.
-This solution should be able to detect from each of the modern slavery statements the company provide a hotline or reporting mechanism where grievances or suspected incidents of slavery or trafficking can be reported for direct employees and/or supply chains workers.
+This solution should be able to detect from each of the modern slavery statements if the company provide a hotline or reporting mechanism where grievances or suspected incidents of slavery or trafficking can be reported for direct employees and/or supply chains workers.
-Please read carefully the description of this metric and methodology  on how the data is labeled here: [MSA whistleblowing mechanism](https://wikirate.org/Walk_Free_Foundation+MSA_whistleblowing_mechanism_revised)
+Please read carefully the description of this metric and methodology  on how the data is labelled here: [MSA whistleblowing mechanism](https://wikirate.org/Walk_Free_Foundation+MSA_whistleblowing_mechanism_revised)
 At the end of the test, the solutions you developed should include systems that would:
 Detect whether a statement contains one or more of the metric’s options:
 - Hotline, Email, Contact Form (direct employees)